JLX0/MetaLLM-GPT/README.md

 # Contributors

-Jinglue Xu, Nagar Anthel Venkatesh Suryanarayanan, Ding Xia, Yossatong Road Tianlun, Zhen Liu
+Jinglue Xu, Nagar Anthel Venkatesh Suryanarayanan, Ding Xia, Yossatong Road Tianlun, Zhen Liu, and Jianing, Qi

 If you have any inquiries or want to collaborate with us, please contact us by
 emailing: jingluexu@gmail.com